Zev Yaroslavsky: Opposition to housing and development

 The following year, Yaroslavsky and Braude teamed up again, this time to gather signatures for a ballot initiative that would block Occidental Petroleum Corp.'s decades-long effort to drill for oil in the Pacific Palisades along the city's shoreline.
 The controversial Proposition O would ban future drilling 1,000 yards inland of the mean high tide line.
 While environmentalists lined up behind the measure, opponents derided it as "an elitist cause" that would deprive the city of between $100 million and $200 million in taxes, royalties and license fees.
 Mayor Tom Bradley said the measure was unnecessary given safety precautions Occidental had proposed to prevent an accident.
 In November 1988, voters narrowly approved Proposition O, bringing to a close what was then the most expensive electoral campaign in the city's history.

 These back-to-back victories heightened Yaroslavsky's profile and positioned him as the top challenger to Bradley, whose popularity had begun to erode.
-In early 1988, as the councilman was preparing a potential mayoral bid, his "slow-growth" credentials came under harsh scrutiny in a lengthy Los Angeles Times story headlined, "The Two Sides of Zev Yaroslavsky."
+In early 1988, as the councilmember was preparing a potential mayoral bid, his "slow-growth" credentials came under harsh scrutiny in a lengthy Los Angeles Times story headlined, "The Two Sides of Zev Yaroslavsky."
 While the piece praised Yaroslavsky's growth-control record in Century City and elsewhere, it accused him of quietly taking actions on behalf of some projects that he had publicly criticized, including the Westside Pavilion mall and two buildings that would have been blocked under his ill-fated Wilshire Boulevard construction moratorium.
 The story also noted that Yaroslavsky received strong financial support from major developers.
 In January, 1989, Yaroslavsky announced that he would not challenge Bradley, calling the four-term mayor a "very popular and entrenched incumbent" who would be "virtually impossible" to beat.

 In 1993, Yaroslavsky sought to block or limit expansion plans for 20th Century Fox in his Westside district.
 Homeowner groups in his district opposed the expansion.

 Role in limiting rail expansion

-Yaroslavsky played an important role in blocking the Expo line expansion to Santa Monica in his Westside district in 1993.
+Yaroslavsky played an important role in blocking the expansion of the Expo Line to Santa Monica in his Westside district in 1993.
 Homeowners in the district had complained that the proposed route would cause crime and noise.